Charles I. Jones: Academic contributions

-In “R&D-Based Models of Economic Growth”, he shows that if there are decreasing returns in finding new ideas, then in the long-run we revert back to the simple story of the Solow model.
-Economic growth is once more determined by variables commonly taken to be exogenous, like population growth.
-This is the Jones model.
-Years later, he would return to the topic with Nicholas Bloom, John Van Reenen, and Michael Webb, and test “Are Ideas Getting Harder to Find?”.
+He would later return to the topic in 2020 with Nicholas Bloom, John Van Reenen, and Michael Webb, and test "Are Ideas Getting Harder to Find?".
 We have continued to find new ideas, but only at the cost of continuously raising research inputs.
 Between the 1930s and today, total factor productivity has risen by about 2% every year, while the effective number of researchers has increased nearly 25 times over.
-In computer chips, Moore’s Law (that the density of computer chips doubles every year) has held, but a doubling now requires 18 times as many researchers as it did in the 1970s.
-We face the spectre of eternal stagnation, without a substantial change in how we find ideas.
+In computer chips, Moore's Law (that the density of computer chips doubles every year) has held, but a doubling now requires 18 times as many researchers as it did in the 1970s.
+We face the scepter of eternal stagnation, without a substantial change in how we find ideas.